-Figure 13 - The end of the T&P Relief Valve discharge pipe must stop no more than six inches above a floor drain or outside.
+Figure 13 - The end of the T&P Relief Valve discharge pipe must stop no more than six inches above a floor drain or terminate outside the building.

 Do not place any valve or other restriction between the tank and T&P Relief Valve.
 Do not cap, block, plug, or insert any valve between the T&P Relief Valve and the end of the discharge pipe.
 Do not insert or install any reducer in the discharge pipe.